dckc/fpscribe/README.md

 # fpscribe -- foot pedal transcription

-On a MacBook, we use [express scribe] with a We use a VEC USB Footpedal.
+On a MacBook, we use [express scribe] with a VEC USB footpedal.
 Could a Chromebox do likewise?
 How good is the Web platform support?
 We get the media via dropbox, after all.

  [express scribe]: http://www.nch.com.au/scribe/